Skip to content

 This requires importing @chkit/plugin-backfill somewhere in the project (typically in clickhouse.config.ts) to activate the type augmentation.
 The plugins.backfill object is fully typed — autocomplete and type errors work as expected.

-• stateDir (default: <metaDir>/backfill) — Directory for plan, run, and event state files.
+• stateDir (default: <metaDir>/backfill) — Directory for plan and run state files.

 OptionTypeDefaultDescription